octoberclub/WordCloud/readme.md

             "sentimentScore": 65,

-wordcloud-app.js calculates the popularity of each label from 1 to 6 based on the maximum value, finds the color for the word based on the sentiment and renders the wordcloud plugin.
+wordcloud-app.js calculates the popularity of each label from 1 to 6 based on the maximum value.
+It finds the color for the word based on the sentiment and renders the wordcloud plugin.
 Each word is added with a click handler to responds to the click event and display the topic breakdown.